Rootly nabs $3.2M seed to build SRE incident management solution inside Slack – TechCrunch

-As companies look for ways to respond to incidents in their complex micro services-driven software stacks, SREs or site reliability engineers are left to deal with the issues involved in making everything work and keeping the application up and running.
-Rootly, a new early stage startup wants to help by building an incident response solution inside of Slack.
+As companies look for ways to respond to incidents in their complex microservices-driven software stacks, SREs — site reliability engineers — are left to deal with the issues involved in making everything work and keeping the application up and running.
+Rootly, a new early-stage startup wants to help by building an incident-response solution inside of Slack.

 Today the company emerged from stealth with a $3.2 million seed investment.
 XYZ Venture Capital led the round with participation from 8VC, Y Combinator and several individual tech executives.

 Rootly co-founder and CEO Quentin Rousseau says that he cut his SRE teeth working at Instacart.
-When he joined in 2015, the company was processing hundreds of order a day, and when he left in 2018 it was processing thousands.
+When he joined in 2015, the company was processing hundreds of orders a day, and when he left in 2018 it was processing thousands.
 It was his job to make sure the app was up and running for shoppers, consumers and stores even as it scaled.

 He said that while he was at Instacart, he learned to see patterns in the way people responded to an issue and he had begun working on a side project after he left looking to bring the incident response process under control inside of Slack.
 He connected with co-founder JJ Tang, who had started at Instacart after Rousseau left in 2018, and the two of them decided to start Rootly to help solve these unique problems that SREs face around incident response.